asreview-ftm-hackathon/Introduction/track-information.md

 ### License
 We ask the participants to work under the MIT licence so that we can re-use the code for future data pre-processing.
 If participants used pre-existing code or work, they should credit the original author and be aware of licenses of the source.
-If in doubt, contact [Jonathan de Bruin](https://github.com/J535D165).
+When in doubt, contact [Jonathan de Bruin](https://github.com/J535D165).

 ### Scoring form
 All proposed solutions will be assessed on the following key points: